andyhopp/eShopOnWeb/README.md

 You will need to install both SQL Server and MySQL drivers in order to connect to your source and target databases.

-Instructions are on the desktop in the file "JDBC Driver Install Instructions"

-Follow the instructions and install the appropriate drivers you need.
+Instructions are on the desktop in the file "JDBC Driver Install Instructions."
+Follow these instructions to download and install the drivers.

 #### Launch the Schema Conversion Tool and Connect to the Databases